MahenderGoud987/mine_backend/CONTRIBUTING.md

 7. Create a <a href="https://github.com/nixrajput/social-media-api-nodejs/pulls" title="Pull Request">Pull-Request</a>.

-8. Congratulations! 🎉 Sit and relax, you've made your contribution to <a href="https://github.com/nixrajput/social-media-api-nodejs" title="Social Media API - By NixLab">Social Media API - By NixLab</a>. ✌️ ❤️ 💥
+8. Congratulations! 🎉 Sit and relax, you've made your contribution to <a href="https://github.com/nixrajput/social-media-api-nodejs" title="Social Media API - By NixLab"></a>. ✌️ ❤️ 💥

 ## **Note**